hyperfield/ai-file-sorter/README.md

                                  remote LLM (ChatGPT), depending on your preference.
 - **Offline-Friendly**: Use a local LLM to categorize files entirely - no internet or API key required.
   **Customizable Sorting Rules**: Automatically assign categories and subcategories for granular organization.
-- **Intuitive Interface**: Lightweight and user-friendly for fast, efficient use.
+- **Qt6 Interface**: Lightweight and responsive UI with refreshed menus and icons.
 - **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux.
 - **Local Database Caching**: Speeds up repeated categorization and minimizes remote LLM usage costs.
 - **Sorting Preview**: See how files will be organized before confirming changes.